 The Cavalier State enjoys a long history with the iron horse thanks to its eastern seaboard location.
 Railroading in the United States has its genesis here.
 In nearby Baltimore, Maryland the country's first common-carrier (Baltimore & Ohio) was chartered in 1827 while not far away in the Palmetto State the South Carolina Canal & Rail Road Company opened what was then the world's longest railroad (136 miles) in October, 1833 between Charleston and Hamburg.
-Despite its rich heritage there are few Virginia train rides available today as only the Buckingham Branch Railroad offers public excursions.
+Despite its rich heritage there are few Virginia scenic train rides available today as only the Buckingham Branch Railroad offers public excursions.
 However, several museums do a fantastic job highlighting its history; don't miss the Virginia Museum of Transportation (owner of Norfolk & Western 4-8-4 #611, an operational streamlined steam locomotive) and the O. Winston Link Museum, which showcases O. Winston Link's dramatic black and white steam photography of the 1950s.
 Please note!
-The guide here pertains only to Virginia train rides and museums related to vacation and tourism.
+The guide here pertains only to Virginia scenic train rides and museums related to vacation and tourism.
 If you are interested in intercity/long distance rail travel, or commuter services like Virginia Railway Express please visit their respective websites: Amtrak, Virginia Railway Express.